Dolores Feithen Firepit

-The Dolores Feithen Firepit, located at 921 S. State Street was dedicated by Mayor Steven Streit in 2021 to honor the Lockport Police Department's first police officer, as well as the many men and women who have served the community as members of the Lockport Police Department and Lockport Township Fire Protection District.
+The Dolores Feithen Firepit, located at 921 S. State Street was dedicated by Mayor Steven Streit in 2021 to honor the Lockport Police Department's first female police officer, as well as the many men and women who have served the community as members of the Lockport Police Department and Lockport Township Fire Protection District.

 Ms. Feithen served on the LPD with honor and distinction as a Police Officer from 1957 to 1977.
 At the time, the profession had very few or no females in local police departments across the country.
 Her husband, William Feithen, served as an Alderman on the Lockport City Council and as a long-time Police Commissioner.
 Ms. Feithen’s son, Bill Feithen was the former Police Chief of DeKalb, Illinois and Monmouth, Illinois.